aws-samples/postgres-container-runtime-function/README.md

-# Lambda PostgreSQL Container Solution
+# PostgreSQL Container Runtime Solution

 This project provides a solution for connecting AWS Lambda functions to PostgreSQL databases using custom container runtimes.
 It overcomes the default runtime limitations, enabling seamless integration between Lambda and PostgreSQL RDS instances.

 ## Overview

-AWS Lambda functions, by default, face challenges when connecting to PostgreSQL RDS instances.
+AWS Python Lambda functions, by default, face challenges when connecting to PostgreSQL RDS instances.
+While Lambda layers can extend the Python runtime with libraries to enable connections to PostgreSQL databases, the in-console code editor's runtime lacks the dependencies needed to utilize the libraries.
 This solution leverages custom container runtimes to include all necessary dependencies, allowing Lambda functions to establish PostgreSQL connections efficiently.

 ## Features

-- Custom Docker container for AWS Lambda
+- Docker file that creates container image for AWS Lambda container runtime support
 - PostgreSQL connectivity using pg8000
-- Easy deployment to AWS Lambda
+- Instructions to create container and deploy to AWS ECR
-- Scalable and maintainable serverless database operations

 ## Prerequisites